H. 757: An Act to study the health of the Blue Hills Forest and ecology to inform long-term reservation management

 Status: Referred to Joint Committee on Environment, Natural Resources and Agriculture

-The 2018 Blue Hills Deer hunt happened this past fall.
+The most 2018 Blue Hills Deer hunt happened in the fall of 2018.
 A total of 72 deer were killed by 55 hunters—23 deer were killed by bow and arrow and 49 were killed by shotgun.
 The 2018 Management Plan increased the number of archery hunters from 75 to 100 and opened archery hunting up to two new management areas.
 The plan added an additional 180 acres available to archers during the 11-day bow hunting season this past November.
 The shotgun season remained 4 days long, and took place this past December.

-Prior to 2015, hunting in the Blue Hills was prohibited for more than 100 years.
+Prior to 2015, hunting in the Blue Hills has been prohibited for more than 100 years.

 Contact your legislators about H.757

 In 2017, the hunt occurred over 11 days in November (bow hunting) and 4 days in December (shotgun hunting).
 Notably, the addition of an 11-day bow hunt increased the total number of hunting days from 4 to 15.
 Also, an additional 450 acres of land were open to hunting in 2017.
 Despite the increased duration of the hunt in 2017 compared to 2016, the amount of deer killed reached only 67 – a mere 3 more than the previous record, resulting in frustrated hunters and money poorly spent.

 In 2016, bow hunting was added to the hunt that begin in 2015.
 During the 2016 four-day hunt, 58 deer were killed, a number even lower than the count in 2015 of 64 deer.